 Deputy Athletic Director for Administration, Brown University

 As a 2008 graduate of Sport Management, Silverman has witnessed the growth of this academic program since being a member of the first graduating class.
 He has immense SU pride and is always eager to speak to students and provide networking opportunities.

 Silverman began his career at the University of Pennsylvania after graduating in 2008.
-He has quickly moved through the ranks and is now an associate athletic director at UPenn.
+He quickly moved through the ranks and is now an associate athletic director at UPenn before leaving to take on his current role at Brown in the Summer 2021.
 He can guide students interested in collegiate athletic administration.
-His industry knowledge and connections would truly benefit our students.

 Jonathan Stahler, ’11